eCook

 3. TOASTED SEEDS

-Place the Mixed Seeds in a pot over medium heat.
+Place the mixed seeds in a pot over medium heat.
 Toast until golden brown, 3-4 minutes (shifting occasionally).
-Remove from the pan and set aside.
+Remove from the pot and set aside.

 4. ADD SOME VEGGIES

-Roughly chop the halved Leeks.
+Roughly chop the leeks.
 Return the pot to medium-high heat with a drizzle of oil or a knob of butter (optional).
-When hot, fry the chopped leeks, and the diced carrots until soft, 2-3 minutes (shifting frequently).
-Add the chopped peppers and fry until lightly charred, 3-4 minutes (shifting occasionally).
+When hot, fry the leeks, and the carrots until soft, 2-3 minutes (shifting frequently).
+Add the peppers and fry until lightly charred, 3-4 minutes (shifting occasionally).

 6. SHEW, WHAT A STEW!